ranger-ross/yakman/docs/yakman-basics.md

 }
 ```

-Finally, you can see the update history from the view instance page
+Finally, you can see the update history from the view instance page.
+You will notice that a new revision was created and set as the current.

 ![](./images/yakman-basics/view-instance-page-dev.png)